Gambling addiction

 What are the effects of gambling addiction?

-Gambling addiction can have a range of serious and damaging effects, impacting your health, relationships, finances and mental well-being.
+Gambling abuse can have a range of serious and damaging effects, impacting your health, relationships, finances and mental well-being.

 On a financial level, problem gambling can cause extreme debt, bankruptcy and homelessness and even lead to criminal activity such as fraud or theft to make up for the money lost.
 Work performance and education can also be affected which can further harm your finances and have a profound effect on your life.